GazousGit/R36S-Random-Boot-Video/README.md

 ### Before anything
-Put your SD card in your computer and add a folder into the bios partition "boot_videos" Place your videos in mp4 format there (try to stick to short videos like 10-15sec) and do not put crazy long name to them...
+Put your SD card in your computer and add a folder into the boot partition **boot_videos** Place your videos in mp4 format there (try to stick to short videos like 10-15sec) and do not put crazy long name to them

 Nothing force you to use the boot partition, you could as well put your folder in the EASYROM partition but you will have to change the folder in the script (search VIDEO_DIR) be very careful because the root folder is not called EASYROM of course, I think it's called roms or roms2, you could easly check that through putty or winscp.

+I'm in a good mood, so here's my personnal collection of boot videos : https://drive.google.com/drive/folders/16npZavAaKatOQUN4gcF6alFIhi_7RNMh?usp=sharing

 ### Connect to your R36S with SS